waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ```
 rln-relay preparation is in progress ...
 ```
-At this phase, your rln credentials are getting created and a transaction is sent to the contract.
+At this phase, your rln credentials are getting created and a transaction is being sent to the contract.
 It will take some time for the transaction to be finalized.
 Once finalized, the registered  rln identity key, the rln identity commitment key, and the index of the registered credentials will be displayed as below.
 The rln identity key is not shown in the figure (replaced by a string of `x`s) for the security reason.